 - choosing the books that would be read each week for 35 weeks

-- creating discussion questions questions and narration prompts over the reading
+- creating discussion questions and narration prompts over the reading

-- choosing poetry integrated with the history units
+- choosing poetry integrated with history and science

-- creating and integrating geography studies into the history and reading
+- integrating geography studies into the study of history

 - choosing spelling and vocabulary words for 35 weeks of study